Piotr-Bednarek/game-of-life-js/README.md

-# Simple representation of Conway's Game of Life
+# Simple representation of Conway's Game of Life in JavaScript
+> you can view it at https://simplegameoflife.netlify.app/